 If you are found eligible for SSI, you will automatically be eligible for Wyoming's Medicaid program.

-If you were injured on the job and your employer carries worker’s comp, you could receive temporary and permanent disability benefits under that coverage.
-While the state of Wyoming only requires employers that are involved in "extra-hazardous" activities to carry worker’s compensation insurance, most occupations other than office work are included in this definition.
-Plus, worker's comp insurance is optional for all other employers, and many choose to carry it.
+If you were injured on the job and your employer carries worker's comp, you could receive temporary and permanent disability benefits under that coverage.
+While the state of Wyoming only requires employers that are involved in "extra-hazardous" activities to carry worker's compensation insurance, most occupations other than office work are included in this definition.
+And while worker's comp insurance is optional for office workers, many employers choose to carry it.

 Disability benefits are often denied on the first attempt, but a disability attorney can help you appeal the denial, all the way to federal court if necessary.
 To find an attorney in your area to talk to, fill out our request for consultation with a disability attorney.